-(g) Unit based compensation
+(h) Unit based compensation

 The Trust has two unit-based compensation plans, a unit option plan and a restricted trust unit plan.
+During 2022, all outstanding options expired and the Trust no longer participates in the unit option plan.
 The fair value of the unit-based compensation is recognized as compensation expense over the vesting period.
 The grants under the unit-based compensation plans are considered to be grants of financial liabilities because there is a contractual obligation for the Trust to deliver Trust units (which are accounted for as liabilities but presented as equity instruments under IAS 32 upon conversion of the unit options and restricted units).